 “Eligible Equity Final Recipient” has the meaning attributed to it in the [relevant] Product Schedule.

-“Equity Final Recipient” means, with respect to Equity Operations, an enterprise, a special purpose vehicle or another Final Recipient of the funding provided directly by an Equity Intermediary, including joint ventures, spin-offs, spin-outs, technology transfer projects or technology rights.
+“Equity Final Recipient” means, with respect to Equity Operations, an enterprise, a special purpose vehicle or another Final Recipient of the funding provided directly by an Equity Intermediary, including joint ventures, spin-offs or spin-outs.

 “Equity Final Recipient

-Transaction” means an investment into a Final Recipient carried outby an Equity Intermediary under an Equity Operation.
+Transaction” means an investment into an Equity Final Recipient carried out by an Equity Intermediary under an Equity Operation.

 “Equity Intermediary” means a Financial Intermediary that is an investment fund, a (co-)investment scheme in any form (including managed accounts and other types of contractual arrangements), or a special purpose vehicle, in any form, established or to be established, that undertakes long term risk capital investments in the form of equity, preferred equity, hybrid debt-equity instruments, but excluding entities targeting buy-out (or replacement capital) intended for asset stripping.
 For the avoidance of doubt, it includes its manager.